-Available to all Red Rock students and staff, the GLBT+ Resource Center is a safe and nurturing environment that promotes diversity and inclusion on campus for Gay, Lesbian, Bisexual, and Transgender people.
+Available to all Red Rock students and staff, the LGBTQ Center is a safe and nurturing environment that promotes diversity and inclusion on campus for Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning individuals, as well as anyone else who feels a part of or supportive of these communities.
 We encourage all students, faculty, and staff to take advantage of the opportunities to learn and experience personal growth provided by this center.

-For more information, call: 303.914.6901, or email: RRCC.GLBT@rrcc.edu
+Call: 303.914.6901 or email: ien.macken@rrcc.edu